thibaud57/BeatportScrapper-TrackTagger/README.md

 Select the appropriate option based on your needs.

+### Extract Playlist

+1. Extract your playlist and point `SQLITE_DB_PATH`constant to it.
+   \nNote: Only SQLite db are supported yet for this feature (i.e., VLC)
+2. Select your `ORIGINAL_TRACKS_FILE_PATH` where all your tracks are located.
+   \nNote: Subfolders are supported for this feature.
+3. Wait till the end of the program.
+Tracks are moved to `PROCESSING_TRACKS_FILE_PATH \ DONE_FOLDER_NAME`.

+Upon completion, a log file is generated in the `DONE_FOLDER_NAME` directory, detailing the moved music tracks.

+### Process Tracks

+1. Create a directory containing all the music tracks you intend to replace tags and rename.
+Point it to `PROCESSING_TRACKS_FILE_PATH` constant.
+   \nNote: Subfolders are not supported yet for this feature.
+2. Wait till the end of the program.
+Updated tracks are moved to `PROCESSING_TRACKS_FILE_PATH \ DONE_FOLDER_NAME`.

-The integrated algorithm evaluates the similarity between your music track and the results from Beatport to ensure accurate tagging.
+Note: The integrated algorithm evaluates the similarity between your music track and the results from Beatport to ensure accurate tagging.
 The `MATCHING_SCORE_LIMIT` constant lets you tweak the algorithm's strictness.
 If the algorithm identifies a near match, you'll be prompted to confirm the choice using the `Y` key.